 Vicary Golden Privet

 Most widely used as hedges, though one type is a street tree; can also be clipped into formal shapes and featured in tubs or large pots.
 All bear abundant, showy clusters of white to creamy white flowers in late spring or early summer (some people find the scent unpleasant).
 Flowers attract bees.
 Clipped hedges bloom less heavily, since shearing removes most of the flower-bearing branches.
 Blossoms are followed by small blue-black berries; birds eat them, thus distributing seeds.
-Most privets grow well in any soil.Ligustrum hybrid 'Vicaryi’
+Most privets grow well in any soil.Ligustrum ‘Vicaryi’

-From eastern Asia.
-To 10–12 ft. tall and 6 ft. wide.
+Deciduous shrub from eastern Asia.
+Grows to 10–12 ft. tall and 6 ft. wide.
 Upright and compact w...